Jada Pinkett Smith biography

 The actress prides herself on her drive and ambition, which extends beyond acting.
 She has become a respected music video director, entrepreneur (she has a line of clothing called Maja) and has even penned a script entitled Love for Hire, with her husband.
 "I'm extremely ambitious.
 I don't know why people are afraid to say that.
 I won't sell my soul to the devil, but I do want success and I don't think that's bad."

 Although her acting career isn't as fully-blown as her husband's, she continues to land roles.
-In 2012, she voiced the character of Gloria the hippo in Madagascar 3: Europe's Most Wanted, a role she did for the series' previous films.
+In 2012, she voiced the character of Gloria the hippo in Madagascar 3: Europe's Most Wanted, a role she reprised from the series' previous films.
+Most recently, she starred in Magic Mike XXL (2015), Bad Moms (2016), and Girls Trip (2017).